 ECT-328 Methods and Materials: Infant and Toddlers

-The Maryland State Department of Education requires lead teachers to have a high school diploma or GED, be at least 19 years old and have two years of experience.
+The MSDE requires lead teachers to have a high school or GED® diploma, be at least 19 years old and have two years of experience.

 Upon successful completion, students will earn an AACC continuing education certificate.
 To receive the certificate, students must complete and submit a Student Application for a Continuing Education Certificate.
 Use certificate code CE.INFANT-90.